RavenBrothers/EaglerCraft/README.md

 - 🏆 Earned the "OP" status
 - 🚀 Works on enhancing BtPlayzX's Eaglercraft Launcher
 - 🧑‍💻 Knows all langs accept for java
+- 🐛 Meticulously fixed bugs
+- 💪 First code was skidded resent
+- 🤼 Tries to bring the Eaglercraft community together
+- 🔥 Founder Of FlameClient
+- 🥇 Owned the achievement of knowing almost every code

 ### Honoring DMCA'd Clients

 🕯️ Let's take a moment to remember our DMCA'd clients, who were once a part of our journey: